-- the adjusted issue price at the beginning of the accrual period; - the amount of actual interest expected to be paid during the accrual period; - the total amount of interest paid and deemed to have accrued during the accrual period; - the amount of interest accrued but not paid during the accrual period; and - · the total amount of interest accrued but not paid from the original issue date through the end of the accrual period.
+- · the adjusted issue price at the beginning of the accrual period; - the fixed amount of interest to be paid during the accrual period; - · the interest recognized during the accrual period based on the comparable yield; - · the amount of interest recognized but not paid during the accrual period; and - · the total amount of interest recognized from the original issue date through the end of the accrual period based on the comparable yield.

-The table is based upon a hypothetical projected payment schedule for the notes (including ahypothetical annual interest rate on the notes of 1.00%, paid semi-annually, and a hypothetical comparable yield equal to 4.29% per annum (compounded annually)) as determined by us for purposes of illustrating the application of the Code and the Treasury regulations to the notes as if the notes had been issued on December 28, 2004 and were scheduled to mature on December 28, 2010.
+The table is based upon a hypothetical projected payment schedule for the notes (including a hypothetical annual interest rate on the notes of 1.25%, paid semi-annually, and a hypothetical comparable yield equal to 4.50% per annum (compounded semi-annually)) as determined by us for purposes of illustrating the application of the Code and the Treasury regulations to the notes as if the notes had been issued on August 25, 2005 and were scheduled to mature on August 25, 2010, with interest payment dates on February 25th and August 25th of each year.

 The following table is for illustrative purposes only.
 We will determine the actual projected payment schedule and the actual comparable yield on the pricing date.
 The tax accrual table will be revised accordingly and will be set forth in the final pricing supplement delivered to you in connection with the initial sale of the notes.
-The tax accrual table will depend upon actual market interest rates (and accordingly, our borrowing costs for debt instruments with comparable maturities) as of that date.
+The tax accrual table will depend upon actual market interest rates (and accordingly, our borrowing costs for debt instruments with comparable maturities) as of the pricing date.